 Workers who are refugees, internal migrants or economic migrants can often have fewer rights in the workplace and less legal protection.
-All SMC sourcing countries represent a potential risk in this regard.
+All SMC sourcing countries represent a risk in this regard.

-Our internal social sustainability team and external audit partners are trained to focus on vulnerable groups during SMC audits, such as migrant and refugee workers.
+Our internal ethical trade and human rights team and external audit partners are trained to focus on vulnerable groups during SMC audits, such as migrant and refugee workers.
 We conduct a number of off-site audits to understand the vulnerability of migrant workers and the hiring practices in communities where our Product Suppliers operate.
-This helps us verify the accuracy of information obtained through announced assessments and enables us to better advise our Product Suppliers on corrective actions.
+This helps us to verify the accuracy of information obtained through announced assessments and enables us to better advise our Product Suppliers on corrective action to be taken.

-Where we identify concerns surrounding the treatment of vulnerable workers, we aim to work with our suppliers and expert organisations to ensure workers are supported.
-For example, we have supported a supplier in Hungary with following a correct process for hiring migrant workers from Ukraine and in India, we are working with other brands to support internal migrant workers by improving their working conditions and providing them with life skills training.
-In addition, over the last year, we have been working with a group of brands and shared supplier in Asia to strengthen recruitment and employment management systems for migrant workers.
+Where we identify concerns regarding the treatment of vulnerable workers, we aim to work with our suppliers and expert organisations to ensure workers are supported.
+In India, we are working with other brands to support internal migrant workers through improving their working conditions and providing them with life skills training.
+In 2020, we worked with third party expert Verite, a group of brands and our shared supplier in Thailand to strengthen recruitment and employment management systems for migrant workers from Myanmar.
+In April 2021, we started engaging community facilitators instead of traditional auditors to assess factories employing migrant workers in Italy.
+This approach is worker-centred, focused on building trust and transparency and strengthening the migrant workers' awareness of their rights, significantly improving our ability to spot and remedy any issues.